ArionMiles/MIS-Bot/README.md

-## Installation
+## Installation and Documentation
-[Read the wiki](https://github.com/ArionMiles/MIS-Bot/wiki) on getting this bot up and running for yourself.
+Read the documentation at mis-bot.readthedocs.io on getting this bot up and running for yourself.

 # Roadmap
  * ~Attendance scraper~